azat-co/ga-backbone/README.md

 This example is available at <https://github.com/azat-co/ga-backbone/tree/master/subview>.

-Subview are Backbone Views that are created and used inside of another Backbone View.
-Subview are a great way to separate UI events (e.g., clicks) and template for single element.
-Use case might include row in a table, list item in a list, paragraph, new line, etc. We'll refactor our home page to show nice list of apples with on click events.
-Let's start with creating a subview for a single apple with our standard Backbone extend function:
+Subviews are Backbone Views that are created and used inside of another Backbone View.
+Subviews concept is a great way to abstract (separate) UI events (e.g., clicks) and templates for similarly structured elements (e.g., apples).

+Use case of a Subview might include a row in a table, a list item in a list, a paragraph, a new line, etc.

+We'll refactor our home page to show a nice list of apples.
+Each list item will have an apple name and a **buy** link with onClick event.
+Let's start with creating a subview for a single apple with our standard Backbone `extend` function:

 ```javascript
   ...